Website Manager

 1.The build-out line shall be placed across the field equidistant between the top of the penalty area and the halfway line.

 2.The opposing team must move behind the build-out line for a goal kick or when the goalkeeper has possession.
-At any time, the goalkeeper may pass, throw or roll the ball to a teammate who is behind the build-out line.
+At any time, the goalkeeper may pass, throw or roll the ball to a teammate.

 4. The build-out line shall be used as the line to determine offside.
 Players cannot be penalized for an offside offense between the halfway line and the build-out line.